Colchester Institute Skip To Main Content

 The College recognises that safeguarding apprentices, who may not be geographically based near the College or come onto college site is not without its challenges.
 Where it is not possible to meet the apprentice in person to discuss concerns, due to geographical constraints, safeguarding advice and procedures will be followed by telephone with the apprentice to ensure their safety.

-Employers of apprentices are able to access the College’s Safeguarding Officers for advice and signposting, this support from the College supports but does not replace the employers duty of care to their employee (apprentice).
+Employers of apprentices are able to access the College’s Safeguarding Officers for advice and signposting, this support from the College supports but does not replace the employer’s duty of care to their employee (apprentice).

-7. Roles and Responsibilities
+7. Roles and Responsibilities The Governing Body

 The Governing body ensures that the policies, procedures and training in our college are effective and comply with the law at all times.
 It ensures that all required policies relating to safeguarding are in place, that the Safeguarding Learners Policy reflects statutory and local guidance and that it is reviewed at least annually.